abhijeet16/Sales-Predictor/README.md

 ---

-### Continuous Integration
+## Continuous Integration
-The project uses GitHub Actions for CI.
-The workflow is defined in `.github/workflows/ci.yml` and runs the following steps on every push or pull request to the `main` branch:
+This repository is powered by CI with GitHub Actions.
+The workflow is defined in `.github/workflows/ci.yml` and runs the following steps on every push or pull request to the `main` branch:.
-1. Install dependencies.
-2. Run unit tests using `pytest`.
+The CI has only one job, i.e. test.
+In this job
+- It builds the docker image
+- Runs the container, which also starts the FastAPI
+- All the test cases are run using `pytest`
+- Any fail test casse or any failed stage in the job will fail the action
+- At the end, it stops and cleans the docker container

 ---

 ## Testing
 To perform tests locally,